BenjamimCS/show_page_results/Readme.md

 - It also has the function of removing any space at the end of the sample and adding the ellipsis sign,
   to be able to let that sense of something continue.

-- Besides the script it also has a demo page.
+- Besides the script it also has a brief demo page.

 - The code is well documented — *I think its even too much*.